Dewalt-arch/pimpmykali/README.md

 - cd pimpmykali
 - sudo ./pimpmykali.sh

+# Revision 1.0.3 - Metasploit 6 to Metasploit 5 Downgrade
+  - Menu option D has been added to preform the downgrade
+    - will not be called by any other function, only D will execute the downgrade
+    - metasploit will complain about 2 versions of reline being installed but do not belive it is an issue
+    - mileage may vary

 # Revision 1.0.2 - Apt Upgrade Commented Out
   - Due to Metasploit being upgraded from msf5 -> MSF6
     apt upgrade has been commented out and will NOT be run